Endper/Calculator-Clicker/README.md

 This was my first official Python project (more of a game than anything).
 If you want to try it out, go ahead, the instructions are down below.

 ## If you want to run it on a calculator:
 A clicker game that runs of a graphical calculator programmed in Python.
 The calculator that runs this is the fx-9860GIII.
-However there's an executable for Windows if you don't have the calculator.

 ## What to do with the .zip folder once it's downloaded?
 - Download the code as a .zip folder.